Anne Yeats: Theatre work

 She trained in the Royal Hibernian Academy school from 1933 to 1936, and worked as a stage designer with the Abbey Theatre in Dublin.
-At the age of 16, she was hired by the Abbey Theatre in 1936 as assistant to Tanya Moiseiwitsch.
+At the age of 16, she was hired by the Abbey Theatre in 1936 as an assistant to Tanya Moiseiwitsch.
 She studied for four months at the School of Theatrical Design in Paris with Paul Colin in 1937.
 At 18, she began her costume career on sets with Ria Mooney's company.
 At the Abbey, she designed the sets and costumes for revivals of W.B.
 Yeats' plays The resurrection and On Baile's strand (1938).

 In 1938 she designed the first production of W.B.
 Yeats' play Purgatory.
 The designs for Purgatory were her most successful achievement.
 "My daughter's designs for [Cuchulain] and Purgatory -especially Purgatory were greatly admired" quoted by W.B Yeats.
-Purgatory was the last play that W.B Yeats saw on stage, and when it was performed it was a full house.
-When working on Purgatory, Hugh Hunt wanted to have a moon on the back cloth of the production but Anne Yeats refused.
+Purgatory was the last play that W.B.
+Yeats saw on stage, and when it was performed it was a full house.
+When working on Purgatory, Hugh Hunt wanted to have a moon on the backcloth of the production but Anne Yeats refused.
 "If she does not win, she is going to say that she doesn't wish to have her name on the programme as a designer of the setting."
 This could be the main reason why her name is not on many productions that she had worked on.
 Anne Yeats also designed the first play of her uncle Jack Yeats to receive professional production, Harlequin's Positions.

 In 1939 she was promoted to head of design at the Abbey until her departure in May 1941.
-In 1939 it was commented that her designs were "getting arty" and not in keeping with style of the Abbey.
+In 1939 it was commented that her designs were "getting arty" and not in keeping with the style of the Abbey.
 One of her last designs was her father's last play, The Death of Cuchulain for the Lyric Theatre on the Abbey stage, in 1949.
 She designed and stage-managed for The Peacock, The Cork Opera House, The Olympia, The Gaiety Theatre, the Austin Clarke Lyric Theatre, the Abbey Theatre and Player's Theatre.

-Among the work Yeats is credited with in the Abbey Theatre, she is also recorded as having worked on 5 productions in the Peacock Theatre with the Theatre Company:
+Among the work Yeats is credited within the Abbey Theatre, she is also recorded as having worked on 5 productions in the Peacock Theatre with the Theatre Company: